 - Dwarf Gourami

-- Goldfish: While Goldfish share a temperature overlap with Neon Tetras and can live in soft water, they get far too large to house with Neon Tetras.
-Common goldfish get 10-12” and their speed will allow them to snack on the Tetras with ease.
-The more wobbly, uncoordinated fancy goldfish will also be able to eat the tetras as they typically get 8-12”, depending on the type.
+- Goldfish: Unfortunately Goldfish prefer much cooler water and get far too large to house with Neon Tetras.
+Common goldfish get 10-12” and their size will allow them to snack on the Tetras with ease.
+Even the more wobbly, uncoordinated fancy goldfish will also be able to eat the tetras as they typically get 8-12”, depending on the type.

 - Livebearers: While Neon Tetras are very adaptable, it is still advisable to keep them in soft water tanks.
 Livebearers need very hard water in order to survive, otherwise you will see a lot of shimmying in your tank.
-They also tend to prefer higher temperature water, so the classic guppies, mollies, and platies are not recommended with Neon Tetras.
+Guppies are the only livebearers that thrive in soft, acidic conditions.

 Setting up a Neon Tetra Tank

-Thinking about keeping Neon Tetras?
+Thinking about setting up a tank for Neon Tetras?
 Here are a few things that you will need to consider:

-- Tank: A 20 gallon (not a 20-high) is a good starting point for Neon Tetras, but if you are planning on a fantastic aquascape, a 40-breeder would be better suited.
+- Tank: A 20 gallon (not a 20-high) is a good starting point for Neon Tetras.
+I recommend a long-style aquarium because it provides more length for these active fish to swim!
+And if you are planning on a more spacious aquascape, a 40-breeder would be better suited.

 - Filtration: Filtration is necessary, but the exact type of filtration is ultimately up to you and the tank size you choose.
 For a 20 gallon, a simple Hang On Back (H.O.B.) filter with a prefilter sponge would be perfect.
 With a larger tank you may want to consider a canister filter.
 If you plan on breeding them, a sponge filter would be the best type of filtration.